Did you make a New Year's Resolution to pass the NCIDQ Exam?

 Plan to finally pass the NCIDQ Exam This Year

-Anyone can achieve their goals if they follow a plan, and don't make some common mistakes.
+Anyone can achieve their goals if they follow a plan and don't make some common mistakes.
 Our goal at Qpractice is to identify the action steps needed to reach your goal of passing the NCIDQ Exam.
-Then help guide you through that plan, while helping you prevent mistakes.
+Then, help guide you through that plan while helping you prevent mistakes.

 And we like to make it more fun for you while doing it:)

-First — you have to write your goals down
+First — you have to write your goals down.

-It may seem silly but just do it, somewhere you can see it daily – you'll be 42% more likely to stick to it.
-Nothing fancy, sticky notes will do.
+It may seem silly, but just do it somewhere you can see it daily – you'll be 42% more likely to stick to it.
+Nothing fancy.
+Sticky notes will do.

-Next — your goals must be very specific
+Next — your goals must be very specific.

 Think of a typical interior design project that you work on.
 For every item of FF&E, there is a detailed written spec.
 For every bit of construction, a drawing, a detail, a plan.
 Without all that, you would not expect it to get done.
 Do the same with your NCIDQ Exam Prep.

-Which brings us to the next rule of goal setting –
+This brings us to the next rule of goal setting –

 Have a deadline

 Keep in mind that the dates are suggested times.
 Everyone's family and work commitments vary.
-You can download the schedule, import or copy the events in your own calendar, then adjust to suit your work schedule.
-While the dates for our live office hours won't change, all are recorded so you can watch the replays at any time.
+You can download the schedule, import or copy the events in your own calendar, then adjust them to suit your work schedule.
+While the dates for our live office hours won't change, all are recorded so that you can watch the replays at any time.

 Just remember, if it's not scheduled, it won't get done.

-Make your goals measurable
+Make your goals measurable.

 Using our new lesson and reading progress trackers will help you see how you're doing and track your improvement.

-Have others hold you accountable
+Have others hold you accountable.

 Okay, this all sounds well and good so far — but here's something that a lot of people forget:

-Focus on what you're doing right
+Focus on what you're doing right.

-When you pass your practice quiz, or get your time down — We want to hear about it in our study group so we can cheer you on.
+When you pass your practice quiz or get your time down — We want to hear about it in our study group so we can cheer you on.

-Make one change at a time
+Make one change at a time.

-Make that change into a habit
+Make that change into a habit.

 We look forward to having you join us!